Fela Durotoye

 Adetokunbo Olufela Durotoye (born in Ibadan, Oyo State on 12 May 1971) is a business consultant, leadership expert, politician, and motivational speaker.
-Fela is the president of the GEMSTONE Nation Builders Foundation, a non-profit, non-governmental organization focused on training youths towards transformational leadership and social change.
 He was the Nigerian presidential candidate of the Alliance for New Nigeria party (ANN) for the 2019 presidential elections.

 In 2023, Durotoye was appointed as the Senior Special Assistant to President Bola Tinubu, on national values & social justice administration.

 Education

-Fela Durotoye was born to Layiwola and Adeline Durotoye, both professors at the University of Ibadan.
+Fela Durotoye was born on 12 May 1971 in Ibadan, Oyo State, Nigeria to Layiwola and Adeline Durotoye, both professors at the University of Ibadan.
 After his parents moved to Obafemi Awolowo University of Ife, Fela attended the OAU Staff Children's School between 1974 and 1981 and then to Moremi High School (1981–1986).
 Durotoye proceeded to earn his bachelor of science degree in computer science (with Economics), as well as a master's degree in Business Administration (M.B.A) at Obafemi Awolowo University, Ile-Ife.
 He is an alumnus of John F. Kennedy School of Government Executive Education program of Harvard University.

 Fela Durotoye attended the High Impact Leadership for a better society program at the Yale University.
 He is also a certified leadership coach of the John Maxwell team.

 In 2015, Fela completed the executive seminar program on strategy, innovation and governance at the Lagos Business school.

 This was followed by the supernumerary police training program at the Nigerian Police training college where he passed out with a distinction.